Individual Resource Games and Resource Redistributions: Conclusions

 We considered dichotomous or parsimonious preferences, and showed striking algorithmic differences when the logic employed admits or not the weakening rule.

-\paragraph{Summary of complexity results.} For all decision problems, for both types of preferences, we have studied four cases where proof-search in \logica can have the following properties: affine vs.\ linear, and $\mathsf{NP}$-complete vs.\ $\mathsf{PSPACE}$-complete.
+\paragraph{Summary of the complexity results.} For all decision problems, for both types of preferences, we have studied six cases where \logica can have the following properties along two dimensions: (1)~affine vs.\ linear, and (2)~in $\mathsf{PTIME}$ vs.\ in $\mathsf{NP}$ vs.\ in $\mathsf{PSPACE}$.